zenoss/ZenPacks.zenoss.HttpMonitor/docs/header.md

-Nutanix ZenPack
+HTTP Monitor ZenPack
 =============================

-This ZenPack provides system monitoring of Nutanix.
+This ZenPack provides status and response time monitoring of HTTP URLs.

 Support
 ----------

-This ZenPack is included with commercial versions of Zenoss and enterprise support for this ZenPack is provided to Zenoss customers with an active subscription.
+This ZenPack is part of Zenoss Core.
+Open Source users receive community support for this ZenPack via our online forums.
+Enterprise support for this ZenPack is provided to Zenoss customers with an active subscription.